leinacc/sgb-blog/obj_trn.md

 ## Patching OBJ_TRN

-So now we have a borderless game, where the menu can't be opened to further screw things.
+So now the menu can't be opened to further screw things.
 We still can't use `OBJ_TRN` because it just runs `rts`:

 ```
 ; Byte  Content